georgestanley/Spelling-Error-DeepNLP/project-spelling-error-detection.md

 </div>

 <div id = "div7"><li><b>TRAINING:</b></li>
+For this project, we used the popular machine learning <a href="https://pytorch.org/docs/stable/index.html">Pytorch</a> which is based on the Torch library.
 The models were trained on 4 Nvidia Titan X (Pascal) GPUs.
-This can be done easily (i.e. using multiple GPUs for Parallel training), thanks to Pytorch's nn.DataParallel module.
+This can be done easily (i.e. using multiple GPUs for Parallel training), thanks to <a href="https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html">Pytorch's nn.DataParallel</a> module.
 A code snippet can be found <a href="https://gist.github.com/georgestanley/838bbd365ac5255815721c7a0a428057">here</a> showing how its implemented.
 <br>The below table lists some important hyperparameters used during the training.

-<a href="#fig4">Fig.4</a> shows the some of the important training metrics.
+<a href="#fig4">Fig 4.</a> shows the some of the important training metrics.

 <table style="margin-left: 20% ; margin-right: 20%" >
 <tr>